Survey of international students shows changing perceptions towards Canada and Covid policies.

 “This year, international students have shown grit and resilience as they adapted their longstanding travel plans to accommodate COVID-19 challenges,” Emmett said.

-“Our research has shown that students are increasingly determined to commence their studies as planned.
-Many (44 percent) are only willing to study online before transitioning to face-to-face for up to three months.
-They are seeking solutions and want support from universities and governments to help get them on to campus sooner.
+“Our research has shown that students are increasingly determined to commence their studies as planned, the majority (44 percent) are only willing to study online before transitioning to face-to-face for up to three months.
+They are seeking solutions and want support from universities and governments to help get them onto campus sooner.

 Emmett also highlighted that educators and policy makers need to put themselves in the shoes of international students.

 “International students – and their experience and knowledge – are incredibly invaluable to our communities, helping to create and maintain jobs across many industries.

 “As the world rebuilds after COVID-19 and new study semesters commence, we encourage education institutions to continue to understand the concerns of their student cohort and work with governments to find new ways to deliver blended models of delivery and enable students to study on campus sooner,” Emmett said.